spacemeat/pyke/README.md

 |simulate|False|This specifies that the build should simulate a run, and not generate real files.
 This is a near-future feature not yet working.
 |colors|{colors_24bit}|Specifies the name of a color palette to use in reports and other output.
 Colors are discussed below; you can set this value to `{colors_none}` to disable color output.

 When running pyke from a directory that is different from your makefile's directory, you can specify the makefile path with `-m`.
 This is discussed below, but by default both the project root directory (`project_anchor`) and generated output root directory (`gen_anchor`) are relative to the makefile's directory, regardless of where you invoke from.
 However, this behavior can be modified.
 By overriding `gen_anchor` to a different directory in your file system, you can cause all the generated outputs to be placed anywhere.
 The generated directory structure remains the same, just at a different root location.
 Note that intermediate files which are inputs of later phases, like compiled object files, are still resolved correctly, as *any* generated file is rooted by `gen_anchor`.
 Likewise, any file that is expected as part of the project inputs created by developers (anything you might check in to your project repository, say) is anchored by `project_anchor`.
-If you don't want your makefile to be situated at the project root, overriding `project_anchor` to the actual project root will line things up.
+If you don't want your makefile to be situated at the project root, overriding `project_anchor` (possibly in the makefile itself) to the actual project root will line things up.

 ### C/C++ specific options